 Clinical Exercise Science

-The Clinical Exercise Science (CES) Concentration is designed for students interested in learning how to use exercise in clinical settings.
+The Clinical Exercise Science (CLEC) Concentration is designed for students interested in learning how to use exercise in clinical settings.
 The importance of exercise as preventive and curative medicine is becoming increasingly clear, and the need for individuals educated in this area is expected to grow substantially in the coming decades.
 According to the Bureau of Labor Statistics, employment in healthcare occupations is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations, adding about 2.4 million new jobs.

 Students at both the undergraduate and graduate level have access to the Department of Kinesiology’s state of the art research facilities.
 Students choosing the Clinical Exercise Science concentration may utilize the Department’s Metabolic, Nutrition and Exercise Science (MiNER) Laboratory to facilitate group and individual research projects under the direction of faculty dedicated to this field of study.